Having a debt hanging over your head can be frustrating. For most homeowners, their mortgage is likely the largest debt they’ll ever have.

 - Prioritize your retirement savings.

-Ideally, no one should have to ask the pay down mortgage or invest question.
-Everyone to have enough money to do both rather than decide on one.
+Ideally, no one should have to ask the pay-down mortgage or invest question.
+Everyone should have enough money to do both rather than decide on one.
 However, most of us have to make this tough decision.

 If the interest rate on your mortgage is higher than what you might make from investing the money, it may be wiser to pay down the mortgage.
 If it’s vice versa, you should invest the money.